General Chen-Ricci inequalities for Riemannian submersions and Riemannian maps: General Chen-Ricci inequalities for Riemannian maps with applications

 \subsection{Applications}

-In this subsection, we present the Chen-Ricci inequalities for Riemannian maps to generalized complex and generalized Sasakian space forms.
-We also obtain Chen-Ricci inequalities for Riemannian maps to real, complex, real K\"ahler, Sasakian, cosymplectic, Kenmotsu, and $C(\alpha)$-space forms.
-Furthermore, we derive the Chen-Ricci inequalities for invariant, anti-invariant, semi-invariant, slant, semi-slant, and hemi-slant Riemannian maps.\\
+In this subsection, we obtain the Chen-Ricci and improved Chen-Ricci inequalities for Riemannian maps to generalized complex and generalized Sasakian space forms.
+Toward this, we use the general forms established in Theorems \ref{main_thm_CRI} and \ref{main_thm_ICRI}.
+Also, for any ${\cal Z}\in \Gamma (TM_2)$, we decompose

-In the following theorem, we derive the Chen-Ricci inequalities when the target spaces are generalized complex and generalized Sasakian space forms.
-Toward this, we use the general form established in Theorem \ref{main_thm_CRI}.\\